by: Orion Karl Daley

 = Sun’sRf @ 1.003507 * 1046 ( kg/km )

-Unlike for Kepler’s center of mass seesaw , the above formula calculates a point of relative equilibrium that is supposed to be located 452 km’s above the surface of the Earth.
+Unlike for Kepler’s center of mass seesaw , the above formula calculates a point of Relative Equilibrium that is supposed to be located 452 km’s above the surface of the Earth.

-In fact, it is supposed to calculate a point of net zero between any two relative masses.
-It can also represent another or third reference frame derived from others; and similar to Newton’s G, it is intended to be applicable to all solar bodies.
+In fact, Relative Equilibrium is supposed to calculate a point of net zero between any two relative masses.

-As distance and kinetic energy appear to be inversely proportional, it can also act as a moving constant for acceleration based on the state of kinetic change with
+As distance and kinetic energy between bodies appear to be inversely proportional, Relative Equilibrium can also act as a moving constant for acceleration based on the state of kinetic change with respect to distance between bodies.

-Would you be willing to speculate that the relative masses for the Sun and Earth could share a syncopated state of superposition.
 That is, consisting of a synchronistic event with respect to their field’s harmonics and amplitude: or frequency Zr = amplitude/distance as a third reference frame?

-Like the magnetosphere and solar winds, the relationship of kinetic force between the Sun and Earth can be represented as a relative mass at the speed of light: E/C. In other words, the speed of light as an absolute average of C2, can represent a shared fundamental between the Sun and Earth as relative masses.
+Like the magnetosphere and solar winds, the relationship of kinetic force between the Sun and Earth can be represented as a relative mass at the speed of light: for example – E/C.

-( ESun/C2 >>>~~~{ E Kinetic Zr /C }~~~<<< EEarth/C2 )
+( ESun/C2 >>>~~~{ Kinetic Zr /C }~~~<<< EEarth/C2 )

-Being a third reference frame, as a relative mass consisting of E Kinetic Zr /C, it is considered derived from, and shared as a synchonistic event between the asynchronous reference frames of the Sun and Earth.
+Being a third reference frame, as a relative mass consisting of Kinetic Zr /C, it is considered derived from, and shared as a synchonistic event between the asynchronous reference frames of the Sun and Earth.

 What is considered synchronous is also a matter of phase.
 This is where phase shift can represent delay in terms of a current’s impedance.
-Extending Faraday’s view’s, could we speculate that a 900 shift for the electromagnetic could represent the nature of gravity as some form of an electrical force?

 If this is the case, then the Sun and Earth in superposition could be perpetually seeking ground through the other as mutual alternating currents at some frequency Zr